pyomeca/bioptim/README.md

 # Getting started
-The easiest way to lear `bioptim` is to dive into.
+The easiest way to learn `bioptim` is to dive into it.
 So let's do that and build our first optimal control program together.
-Please note that this tutorial is design to recreate the `examples/getting_started/pendulum.py` file where a pendulum is asked to start in a downward position and to end, balanced, in an upward position while only being able to actively move sideways.
+Please note that this tutorial is designed to recreate the `examples/getting_started/pendulum.py` file where a pendulum is asked to start in a downward position and to end, balanced, in an upward position while only being able to actively move sideways.

 ## The import
-We won't spend time explaining the import, since every one of them will be explained in details later, and is pretty straightforward anyway.
+We won't spend time explaining the import, since every one of them will be explained in details later, and that it is pretty straightforward anyway.
 ```python
 import biorbd
 from bioptim import (